saraelizalde/tic-tac-toe/README.md

 - Given invalid inputs:
    - Strings when numbers are expected
    - Out of range (1-9) numbers
-   - Non-empty spots.
+   - Non-empty spots
    - Pressing Enter without typing a value
 - Tested in my local terminal and the Code Institute Heroku terminal.
 - Played through the game multiple times to confirm the core functionality works:
-    - Verified that the player can win.
+    - Verified that the player can win

     ![Player wins](assets/images/Player-win.png)
-    - Verified that the computer can win.
+    - Verified that the computer can win

     ![Computer wins](assets/images/Computer-win.png)
-    - Verified that a draw is correctly detected when the board is full and there is no winner.
+    - Verified that a draw is correctly detected when the board is full and there is no winner

     ![Draw](assets/images/Draw.png)

 ### Bugs